corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/database-connection.md

 ## All Other Databases

-Connection details for the RBAC, Crypto, and virtual node databases are stored in the `db_connection` table of the configuration database and never published to the Kafka message bus.
+By default, connection details for the RBAC, Crypto, and virtual node databases are stored in the `db_connection` table of the configuration database and never published to the Kafka message bus.

+{{< enterprise-icon >}} If you are using HashiCorp Vault as an external secret management system, you must ensure the passwords for the RBAC, Crypto, and virtual node databases are stored correctly in Vault.
+For more information, see [Encryption]({{< relref "../deploying/deploying.md#encryption">}}) in the _Deploying_ section.